wyvernbw/Bag-of-Homebrew/README.md

 # Bag-of-Homebrew
 an all editions dnd homebrew content repository!

+# Quickstart
+Just fork this repository, add your stuff and create a pull request.
+You can do all this without using git.
+Here is a guide to forking and making pull requests to help you out: https://guides.github.com/activities/forking/

 ## How to contribute
 First, make a folder with your name in a folder of your choice (for example 'spells/wYvernBW').
 After you did that make sure your content follows the guidlines below and place your stuff in your folder, and create a pull request.